omkaranustoop/Reddit-Flair-Predictor/README.md

   6. SMOTE_XGB_MODEL_Cleaned_Final2.sav - The Final Model saved after training on Dataset.
   7. Notebooks - This has the three Jupyter Notebook Files for Data Collection(Reddit_Crawl_Script), Data Analysis(Exploratory_Data_Analysis_Final) and Flare Prediction(Final_Reddit_Flare_Detector).
 Notebooks can be opened in Colaboratory.
   8. Templates - This folder Contains the HTML files used for Building the Web Application's Front End.
-  9. Static - Contains the CSS file for Web Applications' Front End.
+  9. Static - Contains the CSS file for Web Application's Front End.

+### Additional Requirements
+Apart from the Dependencies in [requirements](https://github.com/omkaranustoop/Reddit-Flare-Detector/blob/master/requirements.txt), the following Requirements might be needed depending on the Approach:-

+1.tensorflow==2.2.0rc3
+2.tensorboard==2.2.1

 ### Codebase

 The entire code has been developed using Python programming language, utilizing it's powerful text processing and machine learning modules.
 The application has been developed using Flask web framework and hosted on Heroku web server.

 ### Project Execution

-  1. Open the `Terminal`.
+  1. Open Terminal
-  2. Clone the repository by entering `git clone https://github.com/radonys/Reddit-Flair-Detector.git`.
+  2. Clone the repository by entering 'git clone https://github.com/omkaranustoop/Reddit-Flare-Detector.git'.
-  3. Ensure that `Python3` and `pip` is installed on the system.
+  3. Open IPython Console and set the directory to the cloned repository directory.
   4. Create a `virtualenv` by executing the following command: `virtualenv -p python3 env`.
   5. Activate the `env` virtual environment by executing the follwing command: `source env/bin/activate`.
   6. Enter the cloned repository directory and execute `pip install -r requirements.txt`.